 Excellent source of fatty acids and essential amino acids.
 Eggs are an excellent source of many essential amino acids and fatty acids.
 By providing your dog with fatty acids and essential amino acids, you will help strengthen their hair and improve the quality and look of their coat.

 If you want to use eggs as an occasional meal replacement or if your dog is sick, it is recommended to ask your veterinarian or a canine nutritionist how many eggs it would take to be a proper meal substitution.
 Your vet or nutritionist will be able to give you the best answer by considering your dog’s breed, weight, health, and the reason for meal substitution.
 Even though eggs are pretty safe for most dogs, overfeeding your dog can result in obesity and other health problems.

 As previously mentioned, dogs would eat the eggs directly from the nests raw, shell included.
 Studies have shown that eggshells contain an excellent source of protein and calcium, which are great for developing strong bones and teeth in canines.

-Once the egg has been properly hard boiled and cooled, you can serve the shell to your dog by simply crushing it into smaller pieces after it has been peeled from the egg.
-Once the shell is removed, then you will want to crush the eggshells using some sort of food processor, grinder, or even put it in a plastic baggy use the bottom of a pan.
+Once the egg has been properly hard-boiled and cooled, you can serve the shell to your dog by simply crushing it into smaller pieces after it has been peeled from the egg.
+Once the shell is removed, you will want to crush the eggshells using some food processor, grinder or even put it in a plastic baggy use the bottom of a pan.

-However you choose to decrease the size of the shell, make sure it crushes into fine pieces.
+However, you choose to decrease the size of the shell, make sure it crushes into fine pieces.
 Then, sprinkle the shells over your pup's regular food source for extra nutrition.
-You do not have to feed all of the shell to your dog at one time.
-Depending on the size of your dog you may want to spread out the amount of shell that they eat.
+You do not have to feed all of the shells to your dog at one time.
+Depending on the size of your dog, you may want to spread out the amount of shell that they eat.
 You can always refrigerate the eggshells for later use.

 Potential Side Effects of Eggs for Dogs